Château des Jacques - Moulin-à-Vent Clos des Thorins 2022

 About the wine:

-Moulin-à-Vent Clos des Thorins 2022 evokes fragrant aromas of tart blueberry, blackcurrant, plum, peony, chamomile and sweet cedar.
-On the palate, this succulent, medium- to full-bodied wine is tightly wound but reveals an impressive layer of juicy fruit.
-It is supple and refined despite its youthful reticence.
+The Moulin-à-Vent Clos des Thorins 2022 evokes fragrant aromas of tart blueberry, blackcurrant, plum, peony, chamomile, and sweet cedar.
+On the palate, this succulent, medium- to full-bodied wine is very tight but reveals an impressive layer of juicy fruit.
+It is supple and refined despite its youthful reserve.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France